East Midlands: Food processing

 Silver Spoon makes all of its demerara and brown sugar at Newark-on-Trent.
 Swizzels Matlow makes children's confectionery in New Mills.
 Carlsberg has been brewed in Northampton since 1974, with twelve UK depots, and also brews Holsten Pils, and has brewed Tetley since 2011.
 Cott Beverages UK is in Kegworth.
-Global Brands (maker of Vodka Kick and Corky's schnapps) is based in Clay Cross.
-Greencore UK (former Derby-based Hazlewood Foods) is off the A616 at Barlborough Links; its site at Manton Wood Enterprise Zone, Worksop claims to be the world's largest sandwich factory.
+Greencore UK (former Derby-based Hazlewood Foods) is at Barlborough Links; its site at Manton Wood Enterprise Zone, Worksop claims to be the world's largest sandwich factory.
 United Biscuits has a large factory in Ashby-de-la-Zouch where it makes its KP Snacks including Hula Hoops, Skips and Nik Naks.
 Oxo, Saxa salt, Super Noodles, and Bisto are made by Premier Foods in the west of Worksop.
 Tangerine Confectionery are at Holmewood (formerly Cadbury Trebor Bassett).

-Cat food such as Whiskas is made in Melton Mowbray by Masterfoods; their Waltham Centre for Pet Nutrition on the A607 claims to be the world's leading authority on petfood research.
-Also in the southwest of the town next to the railway, Samworth Brothers have owned Ginsters since 1977 and Soreen since 2014, and have 8,000 UK employees.
-Whitworths, the food company, is in Irthlingborough; they also have Victoria Mills flour site on the A509 in Irchester.
+Cat food such as Whiskas is made in Melton Mowbray by Masterfoods; their Waltham Centre for Pet Nutrition claims to be the world's leading authority on petfood research.
+Also southwest of the town next to the railway, Samworth Brothers have owned Ginsters since 1977 and Soreen since 2014, and have 8,000 UK employees.
+Whitworths, the food company, is in Irthlingborough; they also have a Victoria Mills flour site in Irchester.

-The crisp company Walkers (owned by PepsiCo and the UK's biggest grocery brand) makes 10 million bags of crisps a day, using 280,000 tonnes of potatoes a year, at the biggest crisp factory in the world at Beaumont Leys; next door Bradgate Bakery makes sandwiches, and nearby Walker & Sons (Samworth Bros) bake pies at their Charnwood Bakery.
-Opposite the crisp factory, Beaumont Park is PepsiCo's main research centre in the UK.
-Pork Farms is in Lenton, Nottingham; Riverside Bakery next door, also owned by Pork Farms, makes food for M&S, Asda and Sainsburys, being the UK's leading chilled quiche manufacturer.
+The crisp company Walkers (owned by PepsiCo and the UK's biggest grocery brand) makes 10 million bags of crisps a day at the biggest crisp factory in the world at Beaumont Leys.
+Beaumont Park is PepsiCo's main research centre in the UK.
+Pork Farms is in Lenton, Nottingham.
 Thorntons is a big employer south of Alfreton in Swanwick on a former colliery, since the factory opened in 1985.
-At Latimer Park (Burton Latimer) at the A6/A14 junction is Alpro, who make soya milk products, and a huge Morrisons depot.
-To the west is Weetabix, the UK's leading cereal brand, which sources its wheat from a 50 mi radius around Kettering, and also make Weetos in Corby; Ready Brek was bought from Lyons in 1990.
+At Latimer Park (Burton Latimer) is Alpro, who make soya milk products, and a huge Morrisons depot.
+To the west is Weetabix, which sources its wheat from a 50 mi radius around Kettering, and also make Weetos in Corby; Ready Brek was bought from Lyons in 1990.